 What makes the Wells Fargo ExpressSend Service right for me?

 The Wells Fargo ExpressSend Service is a remittance (money transfer) service that offers you more options to send money home to your family or friends in Mexico, Guatemala, El Salvador, Honduras, Nicaragua, Dominican Republic, Colombia, Ecuador, Peru, Philippines, India, Vietnam, and China.
-(Mexico, Asia, Central America and the Caribbean, South America) — it’s economical, convenient, and dependable.
+It’s economical, convenient, and dependable.

 You can send money from an eligible Wells Fargo checking or savings account.
 You can also choose how your beneficiary receives the money — either for cash pick-up or into their account at the receiving bank.